Last Updated on June 24, 2026

 Tripletail

-Tripletail float near the surface alongside buoys, crab trap floats, and floating debris.
-They look like oversized leaves drifting in the current.
-Average fish run 5-15 pounds.
-Their white, flaky meat rivals snapper.
+Tripletail floats near the surface alongside buoys, crab-trap floats, and floating debris.
+They resemble oversized leaves drifting in the current.
+Average fish weigh 5-15 pounds.
+Their white, flaky meat rivals that of snapper.

 Peak season: Late spring through fall.